Leilamag/C-Programming/03-Seond-code.md

 But it's going to be tricky or not just straight forward like `python` where you can have various or different files in one project and have them run with ease.

 In C, **a program/Project can have only ONE `main()` function**:
 You can not just create a new C file in this project (and give or name it - `3.
-Second-Code.c` and so on), you would run into `main()` function issue or error.
+Second-Code.c` and so on) you would run into `main()` function issue or error.

 ## Solution 1:
 One `main()` per project (BEST for beginners) - Create **a separate project for each program**.